Around a year ago, millions of employers worldwide had to make a sudden and unprecedented shift to home office amid the coronavirus pandemic.

 We live in an advanced era of technology and the internet.

-Regularly have one-on-one meetings or team meetings and give them the time to contact you on any application without conflict of time zones.
+Regularly have one-on-one or team meetings and give them the time to contact you on any application without conflict of time zones.

 Schedule a one-on-one to discuss their problems and give them the solutions.

-Don’t forget to give feedback to each team member to help them stay motivated and interested.
+Remember to give feedback to each team member to help them stay motivated and interested.

 Reason 3: Lack Of Resources